 Schroder sparks Thunder past Cavs for 3rd straight win

 Dennis Schroder scored 30 points off the bench to lift the Oklahoma City Thunder to a 109-103 home win over the Cleveland Cavaliers on Wednesday.
-Schroder might've started off on the bench but he played a big role at the end of a tight game.
+Schroder might have started off on the bench, but he played a big role at the end of a tight game.

 His corner 3-pointer with 28.3 seconds remaining -- immediately following the Cavaliers' 19th turnover of the game -- put the Thunder up by six.
-Schroder has scored at least 20 points in seven consecutive games in which he's come off the bench.
+Schroder has scored at least 20 points in seven consecutive games in which he has come off the bench.

 Schroder scored six consecutive Oklahoma City points during the stretch in which the Thunder put the game away in the final 1:03.
 With 3:42 left and the Thunder up 95-94, Schroder was called for an offensive foul as he started a drive toward the basket.

 Reacting to the foul, Schroder stood up off the floor and sprinted to the opposite basket.
-Schroder was called for a technical foul for his reaction, though replay showed Collin Sexton bumped him from behind to cause the contact.
-The call was overturned on review but Schroder's technical stood, as the Cavaliers tied it on Kevin Love's subsequent free throw.
+Schroder was called for a technical foul for his reaction, though replays showed Collin Sexton bumped him from behind to cause the contact.
+The call was overturned on review, but Schroder's technical stood, an the Cavaliers tied it on Kevin Love's subsequent free throw.

-But the Thunder quickly regained the lead on Chris Paul's pullup jumper seconds later.
-Oklahoma City has won eight of its last nine and three in a row.
+But the Thunder regained the lead on Chris Paul's pull-up jumper seconds later.
+Oklahoma City has won eight of its past nine and three in a row.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)